Sploot-NFT/sploot-generator/README.md

 #### about dna
 once we have the dna, we can base everything off there.  we'll round the float part for stats.  we can use the whole number as a "affinity color flag".  with just dna, we can actually mint the nfts, and everything else is derivable.

+#### about roles

+initially, the breakdown  of splooter roles is:
+- 45% superfans
+- 30% players
+- 20% staff
+- 5% management

+characters can change their roles.